UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 4. else the stock compiler will be used (/Unity/Editor/Data/Mono/lib/mono/2.0/gmcs.exe).

-It means that Unity will use the alternative compiler only in those projects, where you have explicitely expressed your wish to do so.
-Otherwise, it will use the stock compiler as usual, and the only bad thing that can happen is if `smcs.exe` crashes for whatever reason instead of doing its job.
-Then you can just delete it and continue as if nothing ever happened.
+All it means that Unity will use the alternative compiler only in those projects, where you have explicitely expressed your wish to do so.
+Otherwise, it will use the stock compiler as usual.

 # License #